 Tell me more

 Its atmosphere is palpable: at once historic, sophisticated, and intellectual.
-Its rooms are fitted with ornate rugs and contemporary art, cool gray hues and comfortable, homey accents including a personal Bluetooth speaker in every abode.
-Its overall design is thoughtful and practical with beds tucked into cozy ‘nooks’ and bath products from Molton Brown.
+Its rooms are fitted with ornate rugs and contemporary art, cool grey hues and comfortable, homey accents including a personal Bluetooth speaker in every abode.
+Its overall design is thoughtful and practical with beds tucked into cosy ‘nooks’ and bath products from Molton Brown.

 Bartenders cheekily coined ‘pharmacists’ concoct mouth-watering elixirs in the on-site kitchen and bar, equipped with an Argentinian grill.
 Enjoy an eclectic menu of Icelandic and European cuisine before setting off into the city centre, located just steps beyond the lavish, spiral staircase that leads to the hotel’s main doors.

 Apotek Hotel | Reykjavik | Iceland